hacdias/webdav/README.md

     password: "{env}ENV_PASSWORD"
   - username: basic
     password: basic
-    # Override default modify.
+    # Override default permissions.
-    modify: false
+    permissions: CRUD
     rules:
       # With this rule, the user CANNOT access /some/files.
       - path: /some/file
-        allow: false
+        permissions: none
-      # With this rule, the user CAN modify /public/access.
+      # With this rule, the user CAN create, read, update and delete within /public/access.
       - path: /public/access/
-        modify: true
+        permissions: CRUD
-      # With this rule, the user CAN modify all files ending with .js.
+      # With this rule, the user CAN read and update all files ending with .js.
 It uses
       # a regular expression.
       - regex: "^.+.js$"
-        modify: true
+        permissions: RU
 ```

 ### CORS